How to make leather drawer pulls

 - cutting mat

-If you have leather scraps left over after this project, then you can consider using them for my DIY towel holder and for my tassel keychain tutorial.
+If you have pieces of scrap leather after this DIY project, then you should consider using them for my DIY towel holder (I used an old leather belt for that) and for my tassel keychain tutorial.

-- Make sure you use a cutting mat for this project and the right-sized drill bit and screw length for your specific drawer or cabinet.
+- Before you start, make sure you use a cutting mat for this project and the right-sized drill bit and screw length for your specific drawer or cabinet.

-- Hold the piece of leather on a drawer so you can mark your holes.
-Make sure to slightly loop the leather up so you can fit a couple of fingers into the loop before marking your hole positions onto the leather.
+- If you have existing holes as I did, hold the leather piece on a drawer front so you can mark your holes.
+Make sure to slightly loop the leather up so you can fit a couple of fingers into the loop before marking the location of the holes onto the leather.
+This way you get the right length and a perfect fit.

-- Use your cutting mat and metal ruler to cut the piece of leather.
+- Use your cutting mat, sharp exacto/utility knife, and metal ruler to cut the piece of leather to the length of the drawer pull.
 You will need to take a couple of repeated cuts to get all the way through the thick leather.

 - Insert your screws into the leather.
 (Image 5 is just to show you how the screws will be kept secure in the back.
 The washer and nut go onto the screw as pictured.)